alexa-samples/alexa-smarthome/sample_backend/docs/006-setup-create-endpoints.md

 <span style="color:#ccc">6.2.2.2</span> In Postman, click **Import** from the main menu and browse to the `sample_backend.postman_collection.json` file or drag it onto the _Import_ dialog.

 ##### <span style="color:#aaa">6.2.3</span> Create a Postman environment
 To fill out the variable values of the configuration use a Postman environment to store configuration-specific values.
-The keys defined that will be auto-expanded in the URLs for the imported collection.
+The keys defined in double curly braces like `{{endpoint_api_id}}` will be auto-expanded in the URLs for the imported collection.

 <span style="color:#ccc">6.2.3.1</span> In the top right of Postman, click the gear icon to open the _Environment options_ drop down menu and select **Manage Environments**.